taiki-e/cargo-minimal-versions/README.md

 cargo minimal-versions check --workspace
 ```

-Normally, crates with `publish = false` does not needs minimal version check.
+Normally, crates with `publish = false` do not need minimal version check.
+You can skip these crates by using `--ignore-private` flag.
-To check all public crates with minimal version dependencies:

 ```sh
 cargo minimal-versions check --workspace --ignore-private